Happy Isles to Echo Creek Trail

 Me, I skipped it.
 I didn’t have a permit for it, anyway, and my day’s end goal was to make it to Sunrise Camp, still seven miles down the trail.

 So I stopped for lunch, refilled an empty water bottle and consulted the map.
 I was reasonably sure I was where I was supposed to be, so I kept going.
 Eventually I found myself traversing the deep, muddy track that ran through Long Meadow.
 I talked briefly to a group of hikers headed toward Yosemite.
-They complaining of the mosquitoes, which I didn’t think were that bad.
-(But they were going to get a lot worse before this hike was over).
+They complained about the mosquitoes, which I didn’t think were that bad (but they were going to get a lot worse before this hike was over).

 I got to Sunrise Camp with daylight to spare.
 There were supposed to be bear boxes there that I’d considered using.
 I’d also thought that using the toilet there would be a nice comfort, but it was locked.